jadijadi/lpic1book/1073_localisation_and_internationalisation.md

 It had more characters and a lots of sets for Thai, Arabic and other languages but still had ASCII character sets.

 ### UTF-8
-The `Unicode Transformation Format` is the newest encoding method and practically a real universal encoding with characters not for all languages, but also for fun characters like  ¾, ♠, π and ⚤.
+The `Unicode Transformation Format` is the newest encoding method.
+It is  a real universal encoding with characters not only for all written languages but also for fun characters like  ¾, ♠, π and ⚤.
 It is backward compatible with the ASCII and uses 8 bit code units (**not 8 bit coding!**).
 In most cases it is a good idea to use UTF-8 and be sure that your system will work in practically all cases.

 ![](UnicodeGrow.png)